 This is critical for WordPress, especially if you have an online store.
 WordPress stores all of its data (posts, page content, pictures, user accounts, etc.) in a central database.
 If this database is changed in the wrong way or deleted, your website will break.
 If you have a backup of your site, you can restore the damaged parts or replace everything to get your site back online right away.

 You should backup your website regularly.
 Most people try to do it once per month.
 However, sites with higher traffic should do it more often.
 If you have an online store, you should try to back it up at least once per week.
 That way, you won’t lose track of new user accounts, shopping carts, or sales data.

 There are many tools you can use to backup your WordPress website.
-Many web hosts have specialized platforms for this.
+Check with your current hosting provider to see if they offer a backup service.
 For example, Bluehost provides WordPress hosting and automatically creates backup files regularly so that you don’t have to.

-If you run a standalone WordPress site, you can install plugins to make the process easier.
-There are many plugins, like UpdraftPlus, that can make the file and download it for you to your computer.
+If you run a standalone WordPress site, you can install a WordPress plugin to make the process easier.
+There are backup options using plugins that can make the file and download it for you to your computer or you can choose to upload your backup to cloud storage.
 It is a much easier and faster process than doing it manually.
 Plugins should also work on hosted sites if you prefer not to use tools provided by the host.

 Your web host should have a method to let you backup your data manually.
 If your host uses cPanel as its dashboard, then this feature exists.
 You will have to go to the two programs that WordPress uses, called PHPMyAdmin and MySQL (there are other options, but these are the most common), and download the database and the rest of the files manually.
 This is only recommended if you are used to working in the backend of web hosting platforms or if you have no other options.